 Cinnamon, orange, peppermint, and thyme to warm your home in the winter months.

 You can include anything you want, besides the kitchen sink.
-Heating these items releases a sweet scent throughout your house, and is an easy trick if you know company is coming!
+Heating these items releases a sweet scent throughout your house, and is an easy trick if you know the company is coming!
 You can store these ingredients to use a few times repeatedly, or make a new batch every time.

 2. Make Your Own Mason Jar Scent Jars